 Every now and then politics come to the fore.
+Capital of-

-Capital often invents ingenious solutions.
+ten invents ingenious solutions.
 Then social peace hits us.
 The silence of the graveyard.
 The illusion spreads to such an extent that the spectacle absorbs nearly all the available forces.
 Not a sound.
-Then the defects and monotony of the misen-scene.
+Then the defects and monotony of the mis-en-scene.
 The curtain rises on unforeseen situations.
 The capitalist machinery begins to falter.
 Revolutionary involvement is rediscovered.
 It happened in '68.
 Everyone's eyes nearly fell out of their sockets.
 Everyone extremely ferocious.
 Leaflets everywhere.
 Mountains of leaflets and pamphlets and papers and books.
 Old ideological differences lined up like tin soldiers.
 Even the anarchists rediscovered themselves.
 And they did so historically, according to the needs of the moment.
 Everyone was quite dull-witted.
 The anarchists too.
-Some people woke up from their spectacular slumber and, looking around for space and air to breathe, seeing anarchists said to themselves, At last Here's who I want to be with.
-They soon realised their Let's have these Cossacks come down.
-We do not support the role of reaction, that is not for us.
-We refuse to accept capital's ambiguous invitation.
-Rather than shoot our comrades or each other it is always better to shoot policemen.
-There are times in history when science exists in the consciousness of those who are struggling.
-At such times there is no need for interpreters of truth.
-It emerges from things as they are.
-It is the reality of the struggle that produces theory.
-The birth of the commodity market marked the formation of capital, the passage from feudal forms of production to the capitalist one.
-With the entrance of production into its spectacular phase the commodity form has extended to everything that exists: love, science, feelings, consciousness, etc.
+Some people woke up from their spectacular slumber and, looking around for space and air to breathe, seeing anarchists said to themselves, At last!
+Here's who I want to be with.
+They soon realised their mistake.
+Things did not go as they should have done in that direction either.
+There too, stupidity and spectacle.
+And so they ran away.
+They closed up in themselves.
+They fell apart.
+Accepted capital's game.
+And if they didn't accept it they were banished, even by the anarchists.